dannysepler/refactoring-workshop/README.md

 find such a command, please leave a github issue on this repo with the equivalent command and I'll add it in!

-A working installation of python >=3.6 will be helpful for section four.
+A working installation of python >=3.6 and some knowledge of python will be helpful for section four.
-As well, a working install of python would be helpful for that section.

 ## Table of contents